+TAGs

+Description

+Name

-Parameters Description Name Name of the command group.
+Name of the command group.
 Must be unique among all interlockings in the project.
 This name is used later with the variable which uses this interlocking.
 The actual allocation is done with a unique consecutive numerical ID.
 The name is only used for GUI, Export and Import.

-Variable name of response This is the variable name or the mask for the replacement of the response variable.
-The placeholder for the replacement text is the character sequence ,' within a name.
+Variable name of response

+This is the variable name or the mask for the replacement of the response variable.

+The placeholder for the replacement text is the character sequence,' within a name.
 Only one placeholder can be used in a name.
 When entering the mask, it is important to take care that this name results in an existing variable name after replacement.

 If the variable that is used here (replaced or absolute) does not exist during compiling, the command group is not available in the RT.
 An according message announces this error during compiling.

+Set status PROGRESS

-Display of desired direction If activated, status bit In progress (PROGRESS) is written at actions command and Manual correction.
+If activated, status bit In progress (PROGRESS) is written at actions command and Manual correction.
 The value that the status bit is set to depends on the switching direction of the action.

-The status bit is set to 1 if: ► the Return state/switching direction of the action is ON or OFF.
-The response variable does not already have the value of the set switching direction.
+The status bit is set to 1 if:

+- ► the Return state/switching direction of the action is ON or OFF. - ► The response variable does not already have the value of the set switching direction.

 The status bit is set during the check of the interlockings and it remains on that value until the screen returns to step 1 or until it is closed.
 This also implies that the status remains while the watchdog timer and/or the edge delay is active.

-If the execution of an action is triggered by a context menu or if it is a one- step action, the status bit is set appropriately.
-Watchdog timer There is the following setting for this drop-down list: ▶ none: The watchdog timer (on page 108) is deactivated.
-Response variable: The value of the response variable is used to determine if the command was successful. ► COT : Watchdog timer in its initial form.
+If the execution of an action is triggered by a context menu or if it is a one-step action, the status bit is set appropriately.

+TAGs Description Watchdog timer There is the following setting for this drop-down list: none: The watchdog timer (on page 119) is deactivated.
+Response variable: The value of the response variable is used to determine if the command was successful. via cause of transmission: Watchdog timer in its initial form.
 Cause of Transmission (COT) is used to determine if the operation was successful.
 Screen modal If this is active, the screen is displayed modally, independent of the setting 'Modal dialog' in the screen settings.
-Screen titel from response variable The identification of the response variable is shown in the screen title.
+Screen title from response variable The identification of the response variable is shown in the screen title.
 This only happens when there a title was configured for the screen at the frame.
 Text is online language switchable.
-Command screen Name of the screen to be loaded if no action specific screen is defined and if the screen is not opened via the function 'Screen: Switch to'.
-Breaker tripping detection Only available if property Display of desired direction is activated.
-Active: Response variable is monitored for an unexpected change from <> 0 to 0.
-With active recognition all variable whose status or value are used in the formula for the breaker tripping detection, are activated for reading at the program start after loading all projects and stay this way as long as the Runtime runs.
+Screen Name of the screen to be loaded if no action specific screen is defined and if the screen is not opened via the function 'Screen: Switch to'.
+Breaker tripping detection Only available if property Set status PROGRESS is activated. accepton Active: Response variable is monitored for an unexpected change from $<\!\!>\!\!0$ to $0.$ With active recognition all variable whose status or value are used in the formula for the breaker tripping detection, are activated for reading at the program start after loading all projects and stay this way as long as the Runtime runs.
 With this variables of all projects which are loaded in the Runtime can be used independent of the loading order.
 Suppress detection Entering the formula with which the detection of a breaker tripping can be suppressed.
 A click on button opens the formula editor.
 For the formula all variables of the interlocking can be used.
-Name replacements as for example at the definition of the Interlocking condition of an action (on page 62) are also possible.
+Name replacements as for example at the definition of the Interlocking condition of an action (on page 68) are also possible.
 Note: Variables which are used in the formula cannot be deleted at the interlocking.